-My first encounter with computing and programming was when I was in junior school in the 1970s.
+My first encounter with computers and programming was when I was in junior high school in the 1970s.
 My first computers were the Casio pocket computer, Radio Shack TRS-80 and Sinclair ZX Spectrum, and I learned BASIC on them.
 The TRS-80 was connected to a green monochrome monitor and we stored data on cassette tapes!
-I was eyeing also the TRS-80 Pocket Computer which resembled a calculator at that time.
+I also had my eye on the TRS-80 Pocket Computer, which resembled a calculator at the time.

 Apple Macintosh Evangelist & Pioneer

 Remember those beige Macs with the little monochrome screens?
 I used those early Macs in 1986 and developed networked training software for factory technical training and customer service training software.
 The limitations of the small monochrome screen did not stop me, and I was able to compress and optimize graphics with image dithering, phone-quality audio, low-frame animation, and other special techniques to bring animation and interactive media to the classic Macs.
 For old and obsolete computers, visit oldcomputers.net, a really nostalgic and great resource.

 I have gradually evolved with technology and kept up with its many changes.
 I was also put in charge of a mainframe in a bank, where I was responsible for desktop publishing (DTP).
 I design and develop websites (for B2B, B2C, e-learning, content delivery, and SEO), web and mobile applications (hybrid and native), social media and related applications, custom media and advertising databases, Perl and PHP scripting, and OS X consulting.

 I delivered a keynote at the Board of Commissioners of Currency Singapore (BCCS, Ministry of Finance) event to launch the website I developed for them in 1996.
 The site was state of the art at the time, showcasing Singapore’s currencies (dollars and coins) and various educational topics about the currencies.